aaleali22/object_detection/README.md

    - The camera used for this exercise was an iphone which was working as an IP camera through the app called 'IP camera Lite'
       - The IP address was then used as the source for the video feed being accessed by the python script.
       - The IP camera app requires a username and password which can be inputted as: 'rtsp://username:password@your_rtsp_ip_address'

-    - This code can also be copied to a raspberry pi and can use different camera inputs by changing the source for the video capture.
+   - This code can also be copied to a raspberry pi and can use a different camera input by changing the source for the video capture.